lnicosia/fractol/README.md

 # Fractol

-This is my version of Fractol project from 42
+This is my version of Fractol project from 42.
+This project provides a graphical representation of the following fractals: julia, mandelbrot, burning ship, buddhabrot, burning julia, newton's, barnsley fern, koch snowflake and tricorn.

 ## User Guide

 How to use Fractol

 ### Prerequisites

 Only working on MacOSX atm.
 The following frameworks/libs are needed
 ```
 OpenGL